Macao streets empty after casinos shut to fight outbreak - NewsBreak

 Casinos were ordered over the weekend to close for at least a week as the number of coronavirus cases in the territory of 700,000 people rose.
 On Monday, the government reported 59 new cases, bringing the total in the latest outbreak to 1,526.

-Macao and Hong Kong are imitating the mainland's “zero COVID” strategy that aims to isolate every infected person.
+Macao and Hong Kong are imitating the mainland's “zero COVID” strategy that aims to isolated every infected person.

-The public is required to register for passes to ride buses and other public transportation, which is operating at a reduced capacity, said a resident who asked to be identified only by his surname, Kong.

-“I think this measure is not necessary, because it will increase inconvenience," Kong said.

 Casino gambling is the mainstay of Macao's economy but it has been devastated by anti-virus travel restrictions.